artfable/revolut-test-task/README.md

 `sh gradlew build` or `gradlew.bat build`

 As a repository for resolve dependencies build script will use [JCenter](https://bintray.com/bintray/jcenter).
+Port **8080** is required to be free!

 ## Run